essszettt/sysinfo/README.md

     /____/\__, /____/___/_/ /_/_/  \____/
          /____/

-Application to read system information on a ZX Soectrum Next.
+Application to read system information on a ZX Spectrum Next.
 All information can be saved as text file.

-The application is implemented as a DOT-command and can be called directly from BASIC.
+The application is implemented as a DOT-command and can be called directly from BASIC or from the command line.

 Development is done using z88dk on Windows.
-The makefile should also work on Linux and macOS...
+The makefile should also work on Linux and macOS ...
 I hope. 😅

 ---